jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/ninth-month/MinutesForMeetingForWorshipForBusiness.rst

         grant FCNL have such a small staff, `Bill`_ suggested that we give $50 to AFCL and to FCNL.
 Friends are in unity with this recommendation.

-     2. Ad hoc Fundraising sub-committee. `Molly`_ mentioned that Lisa has sent in a request for $5000 for a new furnace.
+     2. Ad hoc Fund-raising sub-committee. `Molly`_ mentioned that Lisa has sent in a request for $5000 for a new furnace.
 We are asking for more than usual, but we made it clear any amount would . `Molly`_ talking with Ft.
 Collins, write to Ft.
 Collins about a matching grant for the Colorado Springs Meeting.
 Soon